-Enclosed is a report on our review of the U.S. Army, Japan, Civilian Payroll System--a part of the USARPAC Standard Civilian Payroll System.
+Enclosed is a copy of our report to the Commander in Chief, USARPAC, on our review of the U.S. Army, Japan, Civilian Payroll System7-a part of the USARPAC Standard Civilian Payroll System.
 Our review was made in accordance with the Comptroller General's letter of September 1, 1972 to the Secretary of Defense in which he advised the Secretary that the General Accounting Office would discontinue centralized audits of civilian payroll systems overseas and begin making onsite reviews.

 Our objective was to evaluate the payroll system's internal controls, including internal audit.
-In addition to the manual controls, we gave attention to those built into the computer programs.
+In addition to the manual controls, we gave particular attention to those built into the computer programs.

-As discussed in the report, we found: (1) serious weaknesses in the internal controls over timekeeping (page 4) and processing of entitlement documents at the payroll office (page 7); (2) a need to improve security over the computer files (page 18), (3) areas for improvements in the computerized portion of the system (page 20), and (4) opportunities to increase efficiency (page 26).
+As discussed in the report, we found (1) serious weaknesses in the internal controls over timekeeping (page 4) and processing of entitlement documents at the payroll office (page 7), (2) a need to improve security over the computer files (page 18), (3) areas for improvements in the computerized portion of the system (page 20), and (4) opportunities to increase efficiency (page 26).
 Better internal audit coverage was also needed (page 29).

 We drew a sample of 50 employees on the rolls as of January 19, 1974 and attempted to substantiate all payments, deductions, and leave transactions for one pay period, and verify other information on the master record.
 We then projected the results to the entire payroll of about 2,100 employees.
 As shown on page 15, a significant number of errors was found in the records resulting from the lack of internal controls.
+We also processed dummy test transactions through the payroll system by using copies of payroll files and the actual computer programs.
+We found several weaknesses in the areas of computer program logic and computerized edits.
+These are discussed beginning on page 21.

 In our opinion, the basic cause for the conditions described in the report was an inadequate conversion effort when the system was computerized in 1973.
 Timekeeping and payroll personnel received little training in the operation of the new system, standard operating procedures were not developed, computer programs were not carefully tested, and the system was not monitored after computerization.
-We believe that action should be taken in the following general areas: (1) training, (2) correction of internal control weakness, (3) validating computerized payroll data; and (4) increasing internal audit coverage.
+We believe that action should be taken in the following general areas: (1) training, (2) correction of internal control weakness, (3) validating computerized payroll data, and (4) increasing internal audit coverage.